 Read more in Community spirit, ATTI March 2022, p64.

-• Digitrans, proving ground for autonomous driving, Austria
+• Digitrans, test center for automated and autonomous driving, Austria

 • Fraunhofer IIS, 5G Bavaria automotive testbed, Germany